Posted on Leave a comment

 Why is apnea such a big deal?

-Well it leads to intermittent hypoxia…this gets pretty complicated pretty quickly but this type of hypoxia leads to an abundance of Stabilised HIF-1 in the cells which in turn drives all sorts of changes we really don’t want, cancer, weight gain, inflammation – the usual suspects.
+This gets pretty complicated pretty quickly but this type of hypoxia leads to an abundance of something called Stabilised HIF-1 in the cells which when combined with oxygen re-uptake injury (that explosion of air when you do finally take a breath), drives all sorts of changes we really don’t want, cancer, weight gain, inflammation – the usual suspects.

 If you are a mouth breather and want to start to fix this, an easy (if somewhat weird) way is mouth taping at night.